minusmo/multi-thread-assignment/proj1/problem1/performance_report.md

 In case of dynamic decomposition,
 The performance didn't increase much as static decomposition.
-The performance grows very slowly from 1 thread to 32 threads.
+The performance grows slower than static load balancing methods from 1 thread to 32 threads.
 The reasonable analysis for this phenomenon seems that there were problem with efficient algorithm for dynamic load balancing.
 As the task goes by, we don't know which thread(worker) finishes earlier.
 Then, naturally the bad case of load balancing can occur.
 For example, if we use 4 threads, then 2nd and 3rd worker